zcash/halo2/book/src/user/dev-tools.md

   the surrounding cells.

-`halo2::dev::circuit_dot_graph` builds a [DOT graph string] representing the given circuit, which can then be rendered witha variety of [layout programs].
+`halo2::dev::circuit_dot_graph` builds a [DOT graph string] representing the given circuit, which can then be rendered with a variety of [layout programs].
 The graph is built from calls to `Layouter::namespace` both within the circuit, and inside the gadgets and chips that it uses.